JohnPaulinePineda/Portfolio_Project_42/docs/index.md

 [Condensed Nearest Neighbors](https://ieeexplore.ieee.org/document/1054155) is a prototype selection algorithm that aims to select a subset of instances from the original dataset, discarding redundant and less informative instances.
 The algorithm works by iteratively adding instances to the subset, starting with an empty set.
 At each iteration, an instance is added if it is not correctly classified by the current subset.
 The decision to add or discard an instance is based on its performance on a k-nearest neighbors classifier.
 If an instance is misclassified by the current subset's k-nearest neighbors, it is added to the subset.
 The process is repeated until no new instances are added to the subset.
 The resulting subset is a condensed representation of the dataset that retains the essential information needed for classification.

+An additional iteration of the modelling process applying an ensemble structure was carried out for comparison:

 [Model Stacking](https://www.manning.com/books/ensemble-methods-for-machine-learning) - also known as stacked generalization, is an ensemble approach which involves creating a variety of base learners and using them to create intermediate predictions, one for each learned model.
 A meta-model is incorporated that gains knowledge of the same target from intermediate predictions.
 Unlike bagging, in stacking, the models are typically different (e.g. not all decision trees) and fit on the same dataset (e.g. instead of samples of the training dataset).
 Unlike boosting, in stacking, a single model is used to learn how to best combine the predictions from the contributing models (e.g. instead of a sequence of models that correct the predictions of prior models).
 Stacking is appropriate when the predictions made by the base learners or the errors in predictions made by the models have minimal correlation.
 Achieving an improvement in performance is dependent upon the choice of base learners and whether they are sufficiently skillful in their predictions.

 ### 1.2.4 Model Hyperparameter Tuning <a class="anchor" id="1.2.4"></a>

+The optimal combination of hyperparameter values which maximized the performance of the various classification models in the study used the following hyperparameter tuning strategy:

+[K-Fold Cross-Validation](http://appliedpredictivemodeling.com/) involves dividing the training set after a random shuffle into a user-defined K number of smaller non-overlapping sets called folds.
+Each unique fold is assigned as the hold-out test data to assess the model trained from the data set collected from all the remaining K-1 folds.
+The evaluation score is retained but the model is discarded.
+The process is recursively performed resulting to a total of K fitted models and evaluated on the K hold-out test sets.
+All K-computed performance measures reported from the process are then averaged to represent the estimated performance of the model.
+This approach can be computationally expensive and may be highly dependent on how the data was randomly assigned to their respective folds, but does not waste too much data which is a major advantage in problems where the number of samples is very small.

 ### 1.2.5 Model Performance Evaluation <a class="anchor" id="1.2.5"></a>

+The predictive performance of the formulated classification models in the study were compared and evaluated using the following metrics:

+[Accuracy](https://link.springer.com/book/10.1007/978-1-4614-6849-3?page=1) is the ratio of correctly predicted instances to the total instances.
+It provides an overall measure of model performance which is easy to understand and interpret, but can be misleading in imbalanced datasets when one class dominates.

+[Precision](https://link.springer.com/book/10.1007/978-1-4614-6849-3?page=1) is the ratio of correctly predicted positive observations to the total predicted positives.
+It is useful when the cost of false positives is high but does not consider false negatives, so might not be suitable for imbalanced datasets.

+[Recall](https://link.springer.com/book/10.1007/978-1-4614-6849-3?page=1) is the ratio of correctly predicted positive observations to all the actual positives.
+It is useful when the cost of false negatives is high but does not consider false positives, so might not be suitable for imbalanced datasets.

+[F1 Score](https://link.springer.com/book/10.1007/978-1-4614-6849-3?page=1) is the harmonic mean of precision and recall.
+It balances precision and recall, providing a single metric for performance evaluation which is suitable for imbalanced datasets.Although, it might not be the best metric in situations where precision or recall is more critical.

+[AUROC](https://link.springer.com/book/10.1007/978-1-4614-6849-3?page=1) measures the area under the receiver operating characteristic curve, which illustrates the trade-off between true positive rate (sensitivity) and false positive rate at various classification thresholds.
+It provides a comprehensive evaluation of the model's ability to discriminate between classes and is robust to imbalanced datasets.
+Compared to other metrics, it may not be as directly interpretable as well as not being sensitive to class distribution changes.

 ### 1.2.6 Model Presentation <a class="anchor" id="1.2.1"></a>

+Model presentation was conducted post-hoc and focused on both model-specific and model-agnostic techniques which did not consider any assumptions about the model structures.
+These methods were described as follows:

+[Odds Ratios](https://link.springer.com/book/10.1007/978-1-4614-6849-3?page=1) aid in interpreting the relationship between the independent variables and the probability of an event occurring in a logistic regression model by quantifying the change in odds associated with a one-unit change in the independent variable.
+An estimated value greater than one indicates that the odds of the event are expected to increase by a factor equal to the odds ratio for a one-unit increase in the independent variable.
+While a an estimated value less than one indicates that The odds of the event are expected to decrease by the reciprocal of the odds ratio for a one-unit increase in the independent variable.

+[Shapley Additive Explanations](https://dl.acm.org/doi/10.5555/1756006.1756007) are based on Shapley values developed in the cooperative game theory.
+The process involves explaining a prediction by assuming that each explanatory variable for an instance is a player in a game where the prediction is the payout.
+The game is the prediction task for a single instance of the data set.
+The gain is the actual prediction for this instance minus the average prediction for all instances.
+The players are the explanatory variable values of the instance that collaborate to receive the gain (predict a certain value).
+The determined value is the average marginal contribution of an explanatory variable across all possible coalitions.

 ## 1.3.
 Results <a class="anchor" id="1.3"></a>